One of the top reasons you should become a content writer is because there’s an increasing demand for content writers, within the digital space.

 It’ll also work for you when you plan to find out brands to work with as clients and how to communicate the messages that matter to these audiences.

-To become a content writer, you have to write actual content.
+To become a content writer that’s well read, you have to write great content that’s better by far.
 There are no two ways about it.

-You can start with using your social media handles or other popular platforms to build an audience, learn the rudiments of writing and get instant feedback while building your profile.
+You can start with using your social media handles or other popular platforms to build an audience base, learn the rudiments of writing and get instant feedback while building your profile.

 A lot of established content writers started out this way.
 And what this does for you is that it builds your muscle throughout the learning phase of your content writing endeavor.
 And you can also use this period to build a brand.